McDonald's Korea head expresses regret over 'patty scandal'

 "Working with our entire system, suppliers and independent experts, we have identified a series of actions we plan to undertake, over time, to enhance and reinforce our food safety procedures."

-It is the first time McDonald's Korea has issued an official statement regarding the "patty issue" that has seen the company take a huge amount of flak.
+It is the first time McDonald's Korea has issued an official statement regarding the "patty issue" that has seen the company take a huge amount of flak, according to the Yonhap News Agency.

 In July, Yonhap reported that a woman lodged a complaint with the Seoul prosecutors' office against McDonald's Korea, claiming her 5-year-old daughter had permanently damaged her kidneys after eating a Happy Meal burger served with an undercooked patty.